jarv/jarv.org/content/posts/wild-vibe.md

 - Create the barebones scaffolding of the project in addition to the README.
 This includes bringing in all the common dependencies for lint checking and [mise](https://mise.jdx.dev/) for task management.

 I've been doing this so often recently that I even created a [vibe-kickstart](https://github.com/jarv/vibe-kickstart/) template for bootstrapping new (web-based) projects that use Go and JavaScript.

-That's it, and if you want to try out a kick-ass terminal-based RSS reader try [NewsGoat](https://github.com/jarv/newsgoat)!